oktaytuncay/Kubernetes/kubernetes.md

           containerPort: 443
 ```

-We then need a service to expose the controller to the external users, so we create a service of type NodePort with the Nginx ingress label selector tooling the service to the deployment.
+We then need a service to expose the controller to the external users, so we create a service of the type NodePort with the Nginx ingress label selector tooling the service to the deployment.

 3. Service Configuration File